mcarreon/GTNH-CropAutomation/README.md

 5) There is a PKIX path building error when downloading the files from GitHub

 _Solution: This is from having outdated java certificates.
 Try updating your java (21 is recommended), but be prepared to manually install the files by copy-pasting the code from GitHub.
 The "Other Helpful Commands" section below can help with that._

+6) There is an "execute_complex" error when downloading the files from GitHub or trying to run autoStat && autoSpread

+_Solution: The execute complex refers to using the && operator.
+Double check that you installed at least Tier 2 memory.
+Anything less will prevent you from joining commands together._

 ## Recommended Crops